Annotation-Efficient Universal Honesty Alignment: Further Analysis Using ECE

 \section{Further Analysis Using ECE}

 In addition to evaluating whether the model’s confidence can distinguish between questions it can and cannot answer correctly, we also hope that the confidence values themselves are meaningful, i.e., that confidence reflects accuracy.
-This is also why we do not consider entropy-based methods, since the value of entropy itself does not represent a confidence score between 0 and 1, and its value does not provide a direct characterization of ability.
 We use ECE (Expected Calibration Error) to measure this, which can be formulated as:

 where the predictions are partitioned into $M=10$ bins according to their confidence scores, $B_m$ denotes the set of samples in the $m$-th bin, and $n$ is the total number of samples.
 For each bin, $\text{acc}(B_m)$ is the empirical accuracy of the predictions and $\text{conf}(B_m)$ is their average confidence.
 The absolute difference $\left|\text{acc}(B_m) - \text{conf}(B_m)\right|$ quantifies the miscalibration in that bin, and the overall ECE is obtained as the sample-size--weighted average across bins.
 As shown in Figure~\ref{fig:ece-across-different-labeled-data}, \ETC~and \vanilla~achieve similarly low ECE in most cases, indicating that both learn calibrated confidence overall.
 However, when labeled data is limited (Figure~\ref{fig:auroc_in_domain}), \vanilla~shows worse AUROC, suggesting that it captures only global trends (e.g., confidence close to average accuracy) but lacks fine-grained discriminative ability.
+We further compare the calibration performance of EliCal with all other baselines, and the results are presented in Table~\ref{tab:ece_performance}.
+It shows that among training-free methods, self-consistency–based approaches achieve relatively strong performance.
+Among training-based methods, in addition to EliCal, temperature-scaling–based methods also show competitive calibration results; however, their performance in terms of AUROC remains unsatisfactory (see Table~\ref{tab:auroc-long-qa-qwen7b}).
+We find that these methods tend to assign relatively high temperatures (mostly between 5 and 10), which uniformly reduce confidence across all questions and consequently lower ECE, as the overall confidence becomes closer to the empirical accuracy.
+However, this strategy does not effectively improve the discriminative ability of the confidence scores to distinguish between correct and incorrect predictions.
+Together with the AUROC results, the ECE results further suggest that EliCal consistently achieves superior performance in both calibration and discrimination.